EARnagram/lessons/sec3/consuming_3rd_party_apis/lesson/README.md

 #### XDR & CORS

-Web browsers have a security policy called the same-site origin policy, which blocks Web pages from accessing data from another domain.
+Web browsers have a security policy called the same-site origin policy, which blocks Web pages from accessing data from a different domain.

 Web sites often work around this policy by having their server request content from another site's server in the backend, thus circumventing the check within the browser, as shown in the following diagram.